tyson-swetnam/porder/README.md

 ## Changelog

+### v0.7.7
+- Removed dependency on pendulum and general cleanup.

 ### v0.7.6
 - Now use multiple assets with the idlist tool pass assets as analytic_sr,udm2 for example to get items with both these assets.
 - Updated readme.